xplosionmind/old.tommi.space/_notes/public/Website development.md

 	- how to make use of <https://ogp.me> to retrieve data
 4. Replace [Jekyll SEO Tag](https://jekyll.github.io/jekyll-seo-tag/usage/ "How to set the SEO plugin") with Liquid syntax
 9. Host pictures [on Piwigo](https://visions.tommi.space "My Piwigo photo gallery") and display them via API or public link
+1. Give a consistent framework to all lists (use CSV data or markdown tables only)
 5. Implement little cool JavaScript features, from [W3schools](https://www.w3schools.com/howto/ "W3Schools HowTos")
 7. Improve `<noscript>`
 	- CSS only [dark/light mode **toggle**](https://youtu.be/b4FBTr5pSgw "How to  make a CSS-only theme toggle")